-• Torso and free leg tending to different planes.
-For example, free leg tending to the vertical axis (high space) and body tending to the horizontal axis (mid space).

-- Torso may be leaning sideways or forwards.

-- Free leg straight.

-- There must be an angle of at least 45° between the free leg and the torso.
+- Torso and free leg tending to different planes.
+For example, free leg tending to the vertical axis (high space) and body tending to the horizontal axis (mid space). - Torso may be leaning sideways or forwards. - Free leg straight. - There must be an angle of at least 45° between the free leg and the torso.

-12.4 Difficult positions for Sit
+Difficult positions for sit

-Sit Forward: Free leg straight and forward with torso fully extended over that leg.
+Sit forward: Free leg straight and forward with torso fully extended over that leg.
 Key points for confirmation:

 - Free leg parallel to the ground.
-Make sure it does not go up to make it less flexible. - Body fully extended and leaning over the free leg. - The forehead should touch or be very close to the free leg, even if the arms are not fully extended. - Hip position does not exceed the level of the skating knee.
+Make sure it does not go up to make it less flexible. - Body fully extended and leaning over and parallel to the free leg as close as possible.

+• Hip position does not exceed the level of the skating knee.
 In the event of a doubt of that requirement during the rotation, it must be monitored that the maximum height of the hamstring of the skating leg is parallel to the floor.